15 days from £6135pp plus international flights.

 An exciting day!
 This morning you can board a 4x4 vehicle to witness the varied scenery of NamibRand which include plains and dunes against the backdrop of the imposing Numib Mountains.
 Drives usually cover 40-50kms and take 3-4 hours.
 Have lunch in camp, followed by a siesta or swim in the pool, and in the afternoon you can set out again to a different part of the reserve.
 This trip inludes sundowner drinks among the glowing sand dunes.
 Watch the changing colours as the light fades.
 You head back to camp, arriving in time for dinner.

 This morning you leave camp for the airstrip and the 80 minute flight to Swakopmund.
-On arrival you are driven to Hansa Hotel in the heart of town.
+On arrival you are driven to The Strand Hotel, overlooking the ocean.
 The afternoon has been left free so you can choose how to spend your time.
 The hotel is within walking distance of museums and shops, or you might prefer to have an easy afternoon down on the beach.
 Tonight you have your pick of the many restaurants, unless you opt to stay put and dine at the hotel sampling some delicious local seafood or game.

 Swakopmund is called 'the adventure sports capital of Namibia', and there are opportunities to go sand boarding or quad biking on the dunes, try a parachute jump or go kayaking to Pelican Point.
 If you prefer something a little more sedate you can go for a boat cruise, browse among craft markets visit the seal colony at Cape Cross, or take a stroll along the beach.
 A scenic flight is a great way to view this amazing coastline and dunescape and should provide some great photo opportunities.